 Salisbury is a medium-sized city located in the state of North Carolina.
 With a population of 34,017 people and 17 constituent neighborhoods, Salisbury is the 24th largest community in North Carolina.

 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Salisbury is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Salisbury is a city of service providers, professionals, and sales and office workers.
-There are especially a lot of people living in Salisbury who work in office and administrative support (11.66%), teaching (8.58%), and sales jobs (8.57%).
+Overall, Salisbury is a city of service providers, sales and office workers, and professionals.
+There are especially a lot of people living in Salisbury who work in office and administrative support (11.24%), sales jobs (9.50%), and management occupations (7.69%).

 Salisbury is an extremely ethnically-diverse city.
 The people who call Salisbury home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Salisbury residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Salisbury include English, Irish, Scottish, and Scots-Irish.

 The most common language spoken in Salisbury is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Spanish and Vietnamese.